Period Poverty & the Period Products Bill

 On February 25, 2020, the Period Products Bill was unanimously passed through the first round of voting in the Scottish Parliament.
 The successful passing of this Bill would mean that the Scottish Government would be the first in the world to introduce universal menstrual care.
 Scotland has become a global leader in the fight for period dignity and gold standard for addressing period poverty.
-Period Poverty is the lack of access to menstrual products, proper hygiene education, and waste disposal infrastructure.
+Period Poverty is the lack of access to menstrual products, proper hygiene education, and menstrual care disposal infrastructure.
 The stigmatization of periods and period products makes tackling period poverty especially difficult.
 There is simply no one-size-fits-all fix to period poverty because it takes on my different forms throughout the world.
 Although experiences in varying degrees of severity, the following countries are just a few examples of how period poverty is experienced around the world.

 In December of 2019, Member of Thai Parliament Ketpreeya Kaewsanmuang used social media to raise awareness for what she thought was the classification of menstrual products as luxury items.
 Categorizing menstrual products as such would mean that they are subject to the 40% luxury tax rate.
 Thai people were outraged by the idea that menstrual products were classified this way, which prompted a swift response by the Thai Government.
 Prayut Chan-o-cha insisted that her social media campaign was fake news and that tampons were classified as necessities and only had a 7% tax on them.
 Although Kaewsanmuang’s claims were reported to be unfounded, she sparked a wider conversation about period poverty in Thailand, where the cheapest menstrual pads cost 5 Baht each.